Junbo345/Homeless/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of Chat-GPT and co-poliot.
-Detailed chat history could be found in other/llm/usage.txt
+The R code were written with the help of Chat-GPT and Co-Pilot.The paper and data analysis is also written with the help of Chat-GPT and Co-Pilot Detailed chat history could be found in other/llm/usage.txt.